NVIDIA Investment Portfolio

 3. U.S. Government Alignment — Securing a domestic manufacturing partner for CHIPS Act benefits

-Investment Thesis: Based on a $23.28 entry price, current unrealized gain of ~$2.5B.
+Investment Thesis: Based on the $23.28 entry price, the unrealized gain has grown to roughly 4x the cost basis (as of 2026-05).
 The success of the 18A process node is the key variable for both Intel's stock price and NVIDIA-Intel synergy.

 AI-RAN — Embedding GPUs in Telecom Infrastructure